clblamires/ninesjournal/_posts/2020-06-14-preparation.md

 At the Dragonshrine, Briar asked if we could speak to Aesop alone.
 In an antechamber, I returned the Horn of Selesnya and we told Aesop about our vision.
 His face both darkened and lighted up when we spoke to him, and he gave us a little bit of history of the Dragonlords and the Horn of Selesnya.

 Here’s what I understand about it.
 The Dragonlords were the protectors of the Emerald Isles over five centuries ago (to which Aesop was a witness; he’s an extremely old elf!).
 Aesop knew each of them personally and was saddened when they passed into legend.
 Selesnya was the dragon of Xander Herra (my spelling may be inaccurate here, my love).
 When Selesnya died, her Dragonlord was striken with grief and passed on shortly after.
-The leadership of the Dragonlords passed to the Arkelanders, Ester and his brother.
+The leadership of the Dragonlords passed to the Arkelanders, Estor and his brother.
 After this point, the Dragonlords were less focused on protecting the people of the Emerald Isles.
 Instead, their focus was war and control of the Isles themselves.
 Selesnya’s horn became a magical relic that passed through many hands until a stranger gifted it to the Dragonshrine in Altea not long before we came here.

 At this, Aesop asked us of a great service.
 We made an oath with him to deliver the Horn to Queen Aminatou, the goddess of wisdom and ruler of Ellandyr.
 She would be able to use the Horn for the good of the Emerald Isles.
 Her husband, King Acostus, was trying to revive the Order of the Dragonlords and would that these Dragonlords bent the knee to him personally.